Seven Letters, Part 4: Thyatira

 By Kyle Bueermann

-In this series of blog posts, we are diving into the seven letters from Jesus to the churches in Revelation, Chapters 2-3.
+In this series of blog posts, we’re diving into the seven letters from Jesus to the churches in Revelation chapters 2-3.
 As we do, we’ll discover what Jesus has to say to these churches that, with one exception, needed to be revitalized.

 The fourth letter in Revelation is written to the church in the city of Thyatira.
-This is the longest letter of the seven, and it’s written to the church in the smallest and least important city (at least from a human standpoint) of the bunch.
+This is the longest letter of the seven, and it’s written to the church in the smallest and least important city of the bunch (at least from a human standpoint).
 From this fact alone, we see that God cares about the biggest of places, like Ephesus, and the smallest of places, like Thyatira.
-He loves New York, New York, and New Hope, Texas.
+He loves New York City and New Hope, Texas.
 He loves Los Angeles and Los Alamos.
 He loves and cares about big cities and small towns and everything in between.

 We find the letter to Thyatira in Revelation 2:18-29.

-Like in the majority of the other letters, Jesus reminds this church that He knows what they are doing well.
+As in the majority of the other letters, Jesus reminds this church that He knows what they are doing well.
 They have good qualities: “love, faithfulness, service and endurance.”
-Apparently, the church was growing in these qualities, because Jesus says that their last works exceed their previous works.
+Apparently, the church was growing in these qualities, because Jesus says their last works exceed their previous works.

-It seems that this woman causing so many issues is part of the church, because Jesus says the church is “tolerating” her.
+It seems this woman is part of the church, because Jesus says the church is “tolerating” her.
 Perhaps they were holding off on confronting her because they wanted to give her time to repent.
-Even Jesus Himself says that He’s given her time to repent, “but she does not want to repent.”
-So, Jesus issues a stark warning to the church: “Look, I will throw her into a sickbed and those who commit adultery with her into great affliction.
+Even Jesus Himself says He’s given her time to repent, “but she does not want to repent.”
+So Jesus issues a stark warning to the church: “Look, I will throw her into a sickbed and those who commit adultery with her into great affliction.
 Unless they repent of her works, I will strike her children dead.”

-Now, this sure does seem extreme, doesn’t it?
-But what we see here is, just as in the letter to Pergamum, Jesus takes the doctrine that is taught in His churches seriously.
-He also takes the conduct of His people seriously.
+That sure seems extreme, doesn’t it?
+But what we see here is, just as in the letter to Pergamum, Jesus takes seriously the doctrine taught in His churches.
+He also takes seriously the conduct of His people.
 Where there is false teaching, a lack of holiness almost always accompanies it.
 Pastor, this is why it is so important to keep a close watch on the teaching in your church.
 Tolerating false teaching can very quickly lead to more and more issues within the life of your church.

-Thankfully, not everyone in this church has forsaken the gospel and holiness.
-There remains a remnant “who do not hold to this teaching.”
-To this group, Jesus encourages them to hold tight to the gospel.
+Thankfully, not everyone in this church had forsaken the gospel and holiness.
+There remained a remnant “who do not hold to this teaching.”
+Jesus encourages this group to hold tight to the gospel.
 In fact, Jesus says He lays no further burden on those who are faithful.
 The gospel is not a burden; it is a joy and delight.

 So, pastor, should you find yourself in a church where a Jezebel is making waves, hold fast to the gospel and call those individuals to repentance.
 But don’t be afraid to protect fiercely the doctrine of the church, because the gospel is worth fighting for!